 On Commencement day, the majority of streets near the College Green are closed due to the procession and line up.
 Drop Off Passes allow individuals to drop guests off near the College Green on Commencement Day.
 Drivers then park their vehicle on campus or in the local area.
 This pass does not provide any reserved parking for the holder.

 Drop Off Passes are only recommended for individuals who will be transporting guests with mobility concerns who are able to navigate the campus themselves.
-If you would like to request a Drop Off Pass, please submit this online request form.
-Passes and additional instructions will be mailed the week of May 12, 2014 to the address you indicate.

 (on campus rides for those with mobility concerns)